What are Production-Linked Incentive Schemes and How Will They Improve India’s Manufacturing Capacity?

 There are 13 sector beneficiaries of the PLI schemes.
 They are as follows:

-- Drones and drone components: Under the PLI Scheme for drones and drone components, the government has liberalized the minimum value addition criteria to 40 percent of net sales for drones and drone components.
+Under the PLI Scheme for drones and drone components, the government has liberalized the minimum value addition criteria to 40 percent of net sales for drones and drone components.
 The budget of the scheme is INR 1.2 billion (US$16.13 million).
 The main implementing agencies for the scheme is Ministry of Civil Aviation.
+Applications are open till 23:59 hrs, March 31, 2022.

 - Electronics manufacturing: The budget outlay for this scheme is INR 400 billion (US$5.38 billion).